PCJones/ultimate-splinterlands-bot-API/README.md

 ## Database
 The database in use is PostgreSQL

-## Game Crawler
+## Game History Crawler
-Sourcode for the crawler to add more games will follow soon
+Setup Database connection: Program.cs
+Setup Proxy servers: WebRequest.cs (it's coded for socks 5 servers but can work with almost all with minimal code changes) I've also added a quick workaround so that the crawler works without proxys

 ## Changing rating brackets
 Due to bad coding the rating bracket has to be changed in these places: